 \subsection{Binary fragmentations}

-The case of binary fragmentations is the simplest, yet an important model of random fragmentation, where a particle splits into two blocs at each step (see {\it e.g.} \cite{Filippov}, \cite{BrennanDurett}).
-By using representation \eqref{rho-representation}, if we assume further that $\rho(ds_1)=\rho(s_1)ds_1$ is absolutely continuous, so is $\pi(dx)=\pi(x)dx$ and we have
+The case of binary fragmentations is the simplest, yet is an important model of random fragmentation, where a particle splits into two blocks at each step (see, e.g., \cite{Filippov,BrennanDurett}).
+By using representation (\ref{rho-representation}), if we further assume that $\rho(\mathrm{d}s_1)=\rho(s_1)\,\mathrm{d}s_1$ is absolutely continuous, then so is $\pi(\mathrm{d}x)=\pi(x)\,\mathrm{d}x$ and we have

-for $x\in [0,+\infty)$ and
+for $x\in[0,+\infty)$ and